ansible/community/meetings/README.md

 ## #ansible-meeting

-Ansible IRC meetings are held on [freenode](https://freenode.net/), in the `#ansible-meeting` channel unless specified otherwise.
+Ansible IRC meetings are held on [freenode](https://freenode.net/). .

-Feel free to hold ad-hoc meetings in the `#ansible-meeting` channel, but please respect the scheduled meeting times.

-If you would like to request a regular recurring meeting on `#ansible-meeting`, please submit a PR to this page.
+If you receive an error when you connect, see [Freenode’s Nickname Registration guide](https://freenode.net/kb/answer/registration) for instructions.

 ## Schedule